 Get home bag essentials

 One liter of water

 You should have one liter of water in your get home bag and I suggest storing it in a metal container.
 A metal container gives you the option to boil water and cook in it if necessary.
 Not to mention that a metal container is more durable in extreme conditions.
-Besides having water, I recommend getting also a practical water filter like the lifestraw.
-It’s a good addition to your get home bag and it’s a perfect plan B for your water needs.
+Besides having water, I recommend also getting a practical water filter like the lifestraw.
+It’s an excellent addition to your get home bag and it’s a perfect plan B for your water needs.

-Don’t go overboard with packing elaborate meals, you need to keep it simple.
+Don’t go overboard with packing elaborate meals.
+You need to keep it simple.
 Having three to six energy bars in your get home bag will do the trick.
 High-calorie bars are simple and are good meal substitutes.
-In your get home bag you should have food that doesn’t require heating or preparation.
+In your get home bag, you should have food that doesn’t require heating or preparation.
 All food should be an open and ready to eat meal.
-Even better, if you want to save money, learn how to make Pemmican and add it in your get home bag.
+Even better, if you want to save money, learn how to make Pemmican and add it to your get home bag.